-The recent outbreak of the novel coronavirus, or COVID-19, in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
+The outbreak of the novel coronavirus, or COVID-19, in many countries continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
 The global impact of the outbreak has been rapidly evolving, and as cases of the virus have continued to be identified in additional countries, many countries have reacted by instituting quarantines, restrictions on travel and other measures to mitigate the impact of this pandemic.
-Such actions are creating disruption in global supply chains, and adversely impacting a number of industries, including, among others, transportation, hospitality and entertainment.
-The outbreak could have a continued adverse impact on economic and market conditions and trigger a period of global economic slowdown and continued volatility.
+While many of these measures have been relaxed, spread of the virus continues and restrictions generally remain in place.
+Such actions have created disruption in global supply chains, and have adversely impacted a number of industries, including, among others, transportation, hospitality and entertainment.
+The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued impact on economic and market conditions.
 The rapid development and fluidity of this situation precludes any prediction as to the duration and extent of this pandemic and its impact on the Company's business, financial condition and results of operations, as well as the business, financial condition and results of operations of the Company's portfolio companies.
 Nevertheless, the novel coronavirus presents material uncertainty and risk with respect to our and our portfolio companies' performance and financial results.
-The Company is actively monitoring developments with respect to this pandemic and its impact as part of the Company's overall investment objective and strategy.
+The Company is actively monitoring developments with respect to this pandemic and its impact on our portfolio companies' operations and our net investment income, any future distributions to our shareholders may be for amounts less than our historical distributions, may be made less frequently than historical practices or may not be made at all.